Automattic/wp-calypso/packages/composite-checkout/README.md

 If you use the `onClick` function, the payment processor function's response will control what happens next.
 Each payment processor function must return a Promise that either resolves to one of three results on success (see [makeManualResponse](#makeManualResponse), [makeRedirectResponse](#makeRedirectResponse), or [makeSuccessResponse](#makeSuccessResponse)), or rejects on failure.

-If not using the `onClick` function, or if the `MANUAL` result is returned by the payment processor, when the `submitButton` component has been clicked, it should do the following (these are normally handled by `onClick`):
+If not using the `onClick` function, when the `submitButton` component has been clicked, it should do the following (these are normally handled by `onClick`):

 1. Call `setTransactionPending()` from [useTransactionStatus](#useTransactionStatus).
 This will change the [form status](#useFormStatus) to [`.SUBMITTING`](#FormStatus) and disable the form.
 2. Call the payment processor function returned from [usePaymentProcessor](#usePaymentProcessor]), passing whatever data that function requires.
 Each payment processor will be different, so you'll need to know the API of that function explicitly.